 (iv) A memorandum by the legal advisor or the official making the decision, with input from legal counsel, setting forth an analysis of the legal issues involved in the dispute, including comments about the adequacy of the findings of fact and the legal sufficiency of the decision.

-(b) The contracting officer must send a copy of all correspondence, and other data pertinent to the dispute, to the Chief Trial Attorney.
+(b) The Contracting officer must send a copy of all correspondence, and other data pertinent to the dispute, to the Chief Trial Attorney.
 This includes all documents received after submitting the trial attorney’s litigation.
-The contracting officer shall forward copies to the reviewing official.
+The Contracting officer shall forward copies to the reviewing official.

 (c) The Chief Trial Attorney may, upon discovery of new facts or circumstances, have the reviewing official reconsider the matter.